The Confused Millennial is One Year Old!!!!

 9. You must invest in yourself

-A lot of you know about the headache I went through when I moved TCM from Squarespace to WordPress – I built TCM on a bad foundation of “grids” since Squarespace didn’t have the exact template of what I envisioned for TCM… which resulted in a lot of broken URL’s and 404 errors (and many sleepless nights trying to fix them all).
-Upgrade your hosting, get a consultant, hire a VA, do what you need to do to make sure your mind is at ease and your foundation is strong.
+A lot of you know about the headache I went through when I moved TCM from Squarespace to WordPress – I built TCM on a bad foundation of “grids” since Squarespace didn't have the exact template of what I envisioned for TCM… which resulted in a lot of broken URL's and 404 errors (and many sleepless nights trying to fix them all).
+Upgrade your hosting, get a consultant, hire a VA, invest in the best Pinterest course out there, do what you need to do to make sure your mind is at ease and your foundation is strong.

 10. Have fun.